How to start food truck

 "Supplies" doesn't just mean food.
 They are everything from paper plates, napkins, and cutlery to uniforms.
 Spend some time researching the types of things you want to have available and what they cost.

 Ask around, find out where your favourite restaurant sources its supplies, and read testimonials.
-Visit some food trucks and note the types of plates or boxes they offer their food in, the condiment containers they have, and ask them for advice.
+Visit some food trucks, note the types of plates or boxes they offer their food in and the condiment containers they have, and ask them for advice.

 What Payment Options Should I Provide Customers at My Food Truck?

-These days most people expect to be able to pay with contactless point-of-sale (POS) options such as credit cards, debit cards and e-wallets.
-Ensure you have that POS technology set up or you will likely be turning a lot of people away.
-In addition, it’s always great if you can accept cash sales as well, but remember to always have small bills and change on hand and be able to lock it up safely.
+Ensure you have that POS technology set up, or you will likely be turning a lot of people away.
+In addition, it's always great if you can accept cash sales, but remember to always have small bills and change on hand and be able to lock it up safely.

 What Are the Pros and Cons of Running a Food Truck Business?